How to transport goods commercially if you’re driving from the UK to any international destination.

 - a valid Driver Certificate of Professional Competence (CPC) card

-- an international driving permit (IDP)
+- an international driving permit (IDP) for each of the countries they're driving through

 The driver must carry these documents with them.